Beyond the Thyroid Panel: The Essential Hypothyroid Lab Tests Your Doctor Doesn’t Order

 - Cholesterol panel: When thyroid hormone levels are low it impact’s your liver’s ability to break down and remove LDL (‘bad’) cholesterol.
 This is why hypothyroid patients often have hypercholesterolemia, which may also need to be addressed as part of a comprehensive treatment plan.
 Even patients with subclinical hypothyroidism, or mildly decreased thyroid function, can have higher than normal LDL cholesterol.

 It’s critical to review these labs with a knowledgeable health professional with additional training in functional thyroid health.
 You want to make sure that your levels are optimal, and not simply falling within the ‘normal’ range.
-If you’re looking to book an appointment to discuss your thyroid health you can book online here.
+If you’re looking to book an in-personal appointment to discuss your thyroid health you can book here.

 - Wilson, et al. ‘Evidence-Based Approach to Restoring Thyroid Health’ April 2014.